About ZipScope

 Insight over raw data

-Raw data becomes useful when it is structured into KPIs, scores, maps, and business context.
+Data becomes useful when it is structured into KPIs, maps, comparisons, scores, and plain-English context.

 03

-ZipScope does not claim to predict revenue, profit, ROI, pricing, or market share.
+ZipScope does not promise revenue, profit, ROI, pricing, or market share.
 Reports provide directional commercial intelligence.

 Start with your free ZIP report.